 When patients are not candidates for surgery due to poor health, the severity of symptoms often can be alleviated and the quality of life improved with minimally invasive fluoroscopically guided procedures.
 Marie’s health had been failing for many years and it had been harder for her to get around.
 She loved to go on short walks in the neighborhood with her husband but could barely walk one block before experiencing severe burning and aching pain in her back, buttocks and thighs.
 She had given up her cane and used a walker because she was afraid of falling.
 A CT scan showed that she had severe spinal stenosis but both her physician and surgeon agreed that her age and poor health precluded an operation.
 They recommended a conservative approach using physical therapy and fluoroscopically guided injections.
 After three weeks and two transforaminal epidural injections at the level of the stenosis, she was able to stop using her walker.
 Her relief will likely not be permanent and she may require more injections in the future, but she is happy to have control over her life again.

-Useful Pain Treatment Option
+Useful Pain Treatment Options with Interventional Pain Management

 The examples presented here demonstrate the utility of fluoroscopically guided injections for the treatment of pain in the lumbar spine.
 These techniques can also used to treat painful conditions of the cervical spine as well as some types of headaches and facial pain.
 Interventional pain management offers a safe, effective and minimally-invasive approach that is both diagnostic and therapeutic.